jaadt7/Astro-Final-Project/README.md

 # Introduction

-This Jupyter notebook shows the dependance of the electric field and the power emitted by an electron orbiting a magentic field.
-The derivations can be found in Classical Electrodynamics by Jackson.
+This Jupyter notebook shows the transition from cyclotron to synchrotron radiation as the orbital velocity of the electron increases from classical behavior to ultra-relativistic.
+The derivations can be found in Radiative Processes in Astrophysics by Rybicki and Lightman

 # Dependencies